 A round cut and polished black diamond.

-- Natural black diamonds (also called fancy black diamonds) get their color from mother nature.
+- Natural black diamonds (also called fancy black diamonds) get their color from Mother Nature.
 Other minerals are trapped inside the diamond during its formation in the earth.
 The extremely high amount of these other minerals within the diamond, called inclusions, are what give natural black diamonds their black color (you can learn more about inclusions with the Diamond Clarity Chart).
-The cool thing about inclusions is that these are what give the diamond it’s unique character and make it unlike any other stone as no two diamond have the same inclusions.
+The cool thing about inclusions is that these are what gives the diamond its unique character and make it unlike any other stone as no two diamonds have the same inclusions.

 - Lab-created black diamonds are identical to natural diamonds but they are lab-grown, so neither the stone nor the color are found in nature.